 The 10th New York at Gettysburg

 The 10th New York was commanded at the Battle of Gettysburg by Major George F. Hopper.
-It consisted of a battalion of four companies, A-D, consolidated from the original regiment.
+It consisted of a battalion of four companies, A-D, consolidated from the original regiment when it mustered out in May after the end of its two year term of service.
 Of the 98 men it brought to the field, two were killed and four wounded.

 The 10th served as Provost Guard in the rear of Hays’ Third Division, rounding up stragglers.
 After Pickett’s charge it was given over 1,200 Confederate prisoners to guard and escort to the rear.

 |See Major Hopper’s Official Report for the 10th New York in the Battle of Gettysburg|

 The 10th New York is also honored by a monument on the battlefield of Bull Run at Manassas, Virginia.